glotzerlab/signac-docs/docs/source/installation.rst

 .. tip::

-    Consider to add the conda-forge_ channel to your default channels with: ``$ conda config --add channels conda-forge``.
+    Consider adding the conda-forge_ channel to your default channels with: ``$ conda config --add channels conda-forge``.

 Install with pip
 ================